MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/use-sales-mobile-app.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-With the Dynamics 365 Sales mobile app, you'll be able to quickly:

--   Plan your day:

-    -   View your agenda and upcoming meetings.

-    -   View reminders and insights.

--   Take actions after a meeting.

--   Find and act on records.

-The home page shows items that are most relevant to you, such as:

--   Your upcoming meetings.

--   Your recent contacts and other records.

--   Reminders.

--   Insights.
+Use the Dynamics 365 Sales mobile app to plan your day by seeing what it has in store such as upcoming meetings and insights.
+You can also take post-meeting actions such as adding notes, creating contacts, and updating data in relevant records.

+## Sign in and sign out of the app

+You can sign in to the Dynamics 365 Sales mobile app by using your work email address you use for Dynamics 365.
+If you need help with your sign-in information, contact your Dynamics 365 administrator.

+### Sign in to the app

+1. On your mobile device, search for **Dynamics 365 Sales**, and then open the app.

+2. On the welcome screen, tap **Sign in**.

+3. Enter you email and password.

+4. From the list of app, tap the app you want to use.

+### Sign out from the app

+1. Tap your profile picture at the top left of the screen.

+2. Tap **Apps**.

+3. Tap the menu icon, and then tap **Sign out**.

 ## Your first experience

-When you sign in to your app the first time, you'll see the welcome page that briefly shows the various things that you can do with the Dynamics 365 Sales mobile app.
+When you sign in and select the app for the first time, you'll see the welcome page that briefly shows the various things that you can do with the Dynamics 365 Sales mobile app.

 ![Welcome screen](media/sm-welcome-screen.png "Welcome screen")